antleaf/doapr/webroot/content/repositories/aas-open-research.md

   platform, AESA.
 academic_applicant_only: 'Yes'
 accepted_content_formats: Word Doc, RTF
-accepted_content_language: English (articles); Accepts posters and slides in all languages (metadata and description must be in English)
+accepted_content_languages: English (articles); Accepts posters and slides in all languages (metadata and description must be in English)
 accepted_content_level: Research only
 accepted_content_types: All article types (primary and scecondary research), posters and slides, Preprints